Last Source Alignment Review: May 2026

 Verification Posture

-This engine is maintained as a field-facing voltage-drop reference workflow and is documented here as part of the broader TradeHub electrical alignment stack.
+This calculator is maintained as a field-facing voltage-drop reference workflow and is documented here as part of the broader TradeHub electrical workflow between conductor selection, ampacity confirmation, EGC review, and raceway fill.

 Field-Use Limitation

-Final conductor sizing, ampacity confirmation, temperature adjustment, derating, equipment instructions, local amendments, and AHJ interpretation remain final.
-This alignment record supports field-use screening; it does not replace project-specific code review.
+Final conductor sizing, ampacity confirmation, temperature adjustment, derating, raceway fill, equipment instructions, grounding review, local amendments, and AHJ interpretation remain final.
+This alignment record supports field-use voltage-drop screening; it does not replace project-specific code review.

-Open the Voltage Drop Calculator to review the corresponding live conductor-screening reference workflow.
+Use Tradehub's Voltage Drop Calculator tool to review the corresponding voltage-drop screening reference.

-This section defines how the Conduit Fill Calculator aligns with NEC Chapter 9 raceway-fill screening, grouped conductor area review, raceway trade-size guidance, and field-facing conduit workflow support.
+This section defines how the Conduit Fill Calculator aligns with NEC Chapter 9 raceway-fill screening, grouped and mixed conductor area review, compact aluminum, bare copper grounds, jam-ratio review, 24-inch nipple treatment, parallel-raceway context, and field-facing conduit workflow support.

 Primary Standards Basis